aws-robotics/aws-robomaker-robotics-curriculum/getting-started-with-aws-robomaker/_modules/mod-3a-configuration.md

 EC2 is to allow access to computing resources, while S3 is to allow access to the storage.
 CloudWatch is for monitoring the simulation when running.

-## Setting up EC2 and Cloud9
+## Launching the AWS RoboMaker development environment

 Finally, we can set up the RoboMaker development environment and create a new environment that will contain the code.

 {% include video-file.html url="/img/robomaker-ide" %}

 The environment from the example is set with ROS Melodic.
 The instance type refers to the hardware allocated for the development environment and simulation.
 [Here](https://aws.amazon.com/ec2/instance-types/) the specific types, and RoboMaker supports all of them but T2, which does not have enough resources to run ROS.
+At minimum we recommend c4.xlarge.

 Now that we configured the environment, let's move to the [next unit]({{ site.baseurl }}{% link _modules/mod-3b-demo.md %}) to start a simple example and get comfortable with the environment.